New Claims for Housing Benefit

 - how much you have in savings.

-To obtain an accurate determination, you should complete and return a Council Tax Support and Housing Benefit Claim Form (pdf 711Kb)
+To obtain an accurate determination, you should complete the Claim Form at the top of the page.

 Your Housing Benefit will be paid directly into your bank or building society account.
 It may be possible that your Housing Benefit is paid direct to your Landlord if it is deemed that you are unable to deal with your own finances.